pkoscik/tex_Batch_compile/README.md

-# tex_Batch_compile
+# LaTeX batch compile and merge

-Small collection of (awful) Python and Bash scripts used to automatically compile (la)TeX files and merge them into one PDF.
+A collection of really bad Python and Bash scripts, used for batch compilation and merging of multiple LaTeX projects into one .PDF file.